malaksedarous/context-optimizer-mcp-server/docs/reference/testing.md

 open coverage/lcov-report/index.html
 ```

+## Test Data Management

+Tests use temporary files and directories that are automatically cleaned up.
+Test data includes:

+- Sample code files for analysis
+- Mock terminal command outputs
+- Temporary session files
+- Test configuration files

+All test data is isolated and doesn't affect the main system or other test runs.

 ## Manual Testing Protocol

 For comprehensive end-to-end testing with AI assistants, we provide a workflow-based manual testing protocol that validates all tools through realistic scenarios.